mandolyte/uw-journal/research/Open Datasets/Pitch out for Friday, Feb 24, 2023.md

 ## Possible Next Steps

-- Many of these datasets also have people data, but would take a similar amount of work to do the "alignment"
+- Many of these datasets also have people data, but would take some amount of work "align" the datasets
 - Explore use of Sqlite3 WASM & OPFS to distribute these  datasets